easolhq/easolhq.github.io/docs/theme_architecture/blocks/schema/variables/variable_types/link.md

 # Link

-Renders an link field from which a Creator can select a page, product, blog post or enter a custom url.
+Renders a link field from which a Creator can select a page, product, blog post or enter a custom url.
 Returns a [Link]({% link docs/reference/objects/link.md %}) object.

 ##### syntax